helgeerbe/ml_heating/README.md

 -   **Dynamic Boost:** Applies a final correction based on the current error between the target and actual indoor temperatures to react quickly to changes.
 -   **Prediction Smoothing:** Smooths the model's predictions over time to prevent rapid, inefficient fluctuations in the heating system.
 -   **Smart Rounding:** Intelligently chooses between rounding up or down by predicting which integer temperature will result in an indoor temperature closer to the target.
--   **Confidence-Based Fallback:** The model assesses its own confidence in a prediction.
-If the confidence is low, it safely falls back to a traditional, reliable heating curve calculation.
+-   **Confidence Recording (no automatic fallback):** The model assesses its confidence in a prediction and records it in the ML state sensor.
+Low confidence is reported so automations or dashboards can react, but it does not force an automatic baseline fallback.
 -   **Intelligent Temperature Ramping (Gradual Control):** Prevents abrupt changes to the heat pump's setpoint.
 After blocking events (DHW, defrost), the system can drop to a low temperature.
-Instead of making a large, inefficient jump back to the target, the controller uses the current *actual* outlet temperature as a baseline and ramps up gradually, improving efficiency and stability.
+Instead of making a large, inefficient jump back to the target, the controller uses the current *actual* outlet temperature as a reference and ramps up gradually, improving efficiency and stability.
--   **Grace Period after Blocking:** After a blocking event like DHW or defrosting ends, the water in the system is often much hotter than the normal heating range.
-To prevent the model from overreacting to this temporary state, the system enters a "grace period."
-It restores the last known target temperature and waits for the actual outlet temperature to cool down and fall below this target before resuming ML control.
-This ensures the model makes decisions based on stable, representative data.
+-   **Grace Period after Blocking:** After a blocking event like DHW or defrosting ends, the water in the system can be far from the normal heating range.
+To avoid the model reacting to this transient state the controller restores the last known target outlet temperature and enters a grace period.
+The controller determines the required waiting direction from the measured outlet vs. restored target:

+    - If the outlet is hotter than the restored target (typical after DHW), the controller waits for the outlet to cool to <= target.
+    - If the outlet is colder than the restored target (possible after defrost with reversed flow), the controller waits for the outlet to warm to >= target.

+    The wait uses the same historical lookback and enforces a maximum timeout (`GRACE_PERIOD_MAX_MINUTES`) so the system never stalls indefinitely.
+During the grace period the controller avoids resuming aggressive ML-driven actuation and uses the restored target as a safe reference; after the condition is met (or the timeout elapses) normal ML control resumes.
+This behaviour protects both model quality and the heat-pump hardware by preventing large, inefficient setpoint jumps immediately after blocking events.
 -   **Fireplace Mode:** When a fireplace or other significant secondary heat source is active, the model can be configured to use a different temperature sensor (e.g., the average of other rooms) for learning and prediction.
 This prevents the model from incorrectly learning that the main heating system is more powerful than it is.
 -   **Feature Importance:** Logs which factors (features) are most influential in the model's decisions, providing insight into what the model is learning.
 -   **Systemd Service:** Can be run as a background service for continuous, unattended operation.